ansys/pymechanical/doc/source/getting_started/index.rst

 The ``ansys.mechanical.core`` package supports Python 3.6 through Python 3.9 on Windows, Mac, and Linux.
 You should consider installing PyMechanical in a virtual environment.
-For more information, see Python's `venv --Creation of virutaion environments <https://docs.python.org/3/library/venv.html>`_.
+For more information, see Python's `venv -- Creation of virtual environments <https://docs.python.org/3/library/venv.html>`_.

 Install the latest package from `PyPi
 <https://pypi.org/project/ansys-mechanical-core/>`_ with: